 The long term conservation of a unique population of desert-adapted lions in the Kunene region has been the focal point of Dr Flip Stander’s research project since 1998.
 Despite harsh conditions lions are highly adaptive, resilient and breed well in the right conditions.
 With expansion of their range human conflict in Kaokoland was inevitable and has demanded careful management.

 The Ovahimba people of the Kunene region and southern Angola are semi-nomadic pastoral people who’ve inhabited the area over the last five centuries.
-They’ve maintained most of their traditions despite recent political change in Namibia.
+They’ve maintained most of their traditions despite recent political change.
 Their traditional hairstyles, intricately designed jewellery and red ochre with fat body lotions set them apart in the larger towns of Puros and Opuwo.

-Damaraland, named after the Damara people who make up most of the local population, is the hilly transitional zone between the arid Skeleton Coast and Namibia’s scrubby central plateau – it holds the main repositories of Namibia’s best known prehistoric rock paintings and engravings.
+Damaraland, named after the Damara people who make up most of the local population, is the hilly transitional zone between the arid Skeleton Coast and Namibia’s scrubby central plateau - it holds the main repositories and best known prehistoric rock paintings and engravings.

 Twyfelfontein (“doubtful spring”) has one of the most extensive galleries of rock art in Africa providing a unique window to a past culture and civilisation with over 2000 documented engravings.
 Unlike most prehistoric art sites in southern Africa, most of the Twyfelfontein works aren’t paintings but rather engravings, or petroglyphs which have been imprinted by chipping through the hard patina covering the sandstone, dolomite or basaltic lava.